StefanSchwedt/cruise_ac_web/index.md

 Are you working on agile development projects?

 We're inviting **industry partners** to collaborate in a **field study** to test and refine CrUISE-AC in real-world settings.
-Your team can benefit from automated insights while helping us validate and improve the tool in practice.
+Your team will benefit from automated insights while helping us validate and improve the tool in practice.

 **Let’s explore how CrUISE-AC can help your team reduce defects and enhance requirements quality.**